indeedhat/nvim-kragle/README.md

 - [x] Adopt a file from a remote into the local (close it there and open it here)
 - [x] Move current file to remote instance
 - [x] Close all instances (:qa)
-- [ ] Try and find a better way to name buffers
+- [ ] Try and find a better way to name servers
 - [ ] make work with quick fix lists (:cn)
-- [ ] focus remote client when opening a file in it
+- [x] focus remote client when opening a file in it (requires xdotool)
-- [ ] Open a file on a specific window
+- [x] Open a file on a specific window
-- [ ] fuzzy find all open files
+- [ ] fuzzy find all open files (possibly look into intergrating remote open into ctrlP or NERDTree)
 - [ ] Write some vader tests (i think for the most part the go is untestable)
 - [ ] Improve the documentation